uw-advanced-robotics/taproot/README.md

   reported available heap space is an upper bound, and this tool has no way of knowing about the real size of dynamic allocations.

+Additionally, we have a python script `taproot-scripts/clang_format_all.py` which will format any directories provided, so for example one can run `python taproot-scripts/clang_format_all.py src/ test/`.

 ## Working with modm

 ### What is modm?